VLSIDA/chip-tutorials/orfs-walkthrough.md

 make DESIGN_CONFIG=designs/<PLATFORM>/<DESIGN NAME>/config.mk <STEP>
 ```

-where STEP can be synth, florplan, place, cts, route or finish.
+where STEP can be synth, floorplan, place, cts, route or finish.

-## Interactive TCL usage
+### Interactive TCL usage

 To get an interactive TCL console: